Colne Valley is an unusual project resulting from a partnership between Welcome Break and Buckinghamshire County Council.

 Around 500 jobs are expected to be created, and construction would be expected to take around 16 months.
 The council added that a large tree planting programme should make the project "carbon negative", and that the woodland around the site boundary would be protected from development.

 A formal request for planning permission was lodged with South Bucks District Council in January 2021.
 Considerable local outrage has built up, as residents feel there are a number of infrastructure projects in the Colne Valley area.
+Hundreds of objections have been made, with the local MP being against the project.

 See also: M25 Planning Applications